L1b3rtyy/safe-timelock-contract/README.md

 ## Contract Deployment and Verification

+The deployment scripts will log to the console the deployed contract addresses

 (Use ```--network hardhat``` to test first and avoid wasting gas)

 ### Non upgradable
-The deployment script will log to the console the deployed contract address

 Deployment
 ```